Skip to content

 Key Sectors: BaaS, Core Banking, Crypto Assets, Digital Lending, InsurTech, Markets, Neobanking, Payments, WealthTech

-The UK is the largest market for FinTech in Europe, benefiting from a large financial services industry and c.
-40% of EU early-stage funding.
-With 50 unicorns and dominant positions in numerous segments, the UK is well placed to remain at the forefront of innovation and regulatory developments.
+The UK is the largest market for FinTech in Europe, benefiting from large financial services and private equity industries.
+With 50 unicorns and dominant positions in numerous segments, the UK will remain at the forefront of innovation and regulatory developments.

-The European Central Bank and other stakeholders recognise the importance of FinTech in shaping Europe’s financial landscape.
-Significant new regulation is in progress in payments and other areas that will enable innovation and new services.
-FinTechs can expect increased regulatory standards but those with strategy, funding and infrastructure can expect further growth.
+The ECB and other stakeholders recognise the importance of FinTech in shaping Europe’s financial services and business landscape.
+New regulation is in progress in payments and other areas that will enable innovation and new services.
+FinTechs can expect increased regulatory standards but those with strategy, funding, and infrastructure can unlock growth.

 • Banks